 Column Filters

-Filters can be configured under each column, inside the columns() method.
+Filters can be configured under each column.

 Usage